 Pinot Noir Rosé

 Color: Watermelon pink

 Pair with: grilled chicken, summer salads, strawberry shortcake, sunshine and happy hour laughter

-In the land of Pinot Noir, you can guess that this is the style of rosé that is most often made in the Pacific Northwest… and as a true Oregonian, it’s my favorite.
-I love the crisp, bright acidity that you get with this rosé, and the summery aromas of raspberries, strawberries, and watermelon.
+In the land of Pinot Noir, you can guess that this is the style of rosé that is most often made in the Pacific Northwest.
+And as a true Oregonian, it's my favorite.
+I love the crisp, bright acidity that you get with this Oregon rosé wine, and the summery aromas of raspberries, strawberries, and watermelon.

 I love the 2015 Durant Vineyards Pinot Noir Ava Lucia Rosé ($25).
-Made from 100% Pommard grapes and fermented 100% in stainless steel, this is a clean, well balanced Pinot Noir.
+Made from 100% Pommard Pinot Noir grapes and fermented 100% in stainless steel, this is a clean, well-balanced Pinot Noir.

 I also recommend trying the 2015 Stoller Dundee Hills Pinot Noir Rosé ($25).
-This whole cluster, stainless steel rosé has subtle floral aromas and is packed with flavors of watermelon and guava.
+This whole cluster, stainless steel Oregon rosé wine has subtle floral aromas and is packed with flavors of watermelon and guava.